jssol/ruby-enumerable/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-> In this project we use a module inside a class.
+> In this project we use a module inside a class

 ## Authors